madelyneriksen/madelyneriksen.com/content/posts/react-library-tutorial.md

 ## Wrapping Up

 You have just created a React library from start to finish, with unit tests, modern Javascript, and build tools.
-That's a big accomplishment, so give yourself a pat on the back!
+That's a big accomplishment, so give yourself a high five and then get coding!!

 If you had any issues or would like to suggest edits, please feel free to [contact me](/contact) directly or open an issue on [github](TODO: ADD LINK TO REPO).
 Alternatively, let me know if you found this article helpful!

-Cheers!